Please update your browser.

-This piece was originally published by OZY on September 14, 2017.
+This article was originally published by OZY

 To improve a neighborhood, you have to first give residents a reason to stay, and others a reason to visit.
 And you don’t get a vibrant, desirable neighborhood without vibrant, desirable neighborhood businesses.
 So says Joel Hamernick, Executive Director of Sunshine Enterprises, a Chicago business incubator.
 To that aim, he is on a mission to give entrepreneurs in Chicago’s more troubled neighborhoods all the support he can muster.

 "With all the focus on E-commerce and tech companies, people forget there’s still a need for neighborhood businesses," he laments.